njsgaynor/AutoHEC/src/README.txt

   findMaxReleaseRateIndex and calculates the accumulated storage over this period --writeTable(tableName, storage, outflowRates): writes new storage-outflow table to the RAS DSS file
+--recordTotalStorage(storage, subbasin, totStorage): records the max storage from each storage-outflow curve
+--writeTotalStorage(totStorage, fileName, filePath): writes total storage for each subbasin to a CSV file named *_storage.csv stored in the model version directory

 # ExampleDssUsage.py #
 --description: shows how to access (read/write) data to DSS file